About this listing

-Private, cozy jungle home in the mountains with own trails through the jungle with Juan, as your guide, or by yourself, if you so choose.
+Private, cozy home in the mountains with trail through the jungle, Speak with Juan and Miriam, if you decide to venture out.

 I will not be there when you arrive.
-Miriam will be there to greet you, if it is not too late.
+Miriam will be there to greet you, if it is not too late in the day.
 The day that you are expected to arrive, the doors will be left unlocked and the patio lights will be left on for you, if after dark.

 This is a Tico styled home.
-The plumping is "rustic"and that does not mean old, Please treat gently.
+The plumbing is "rustic" .
+Please treat gently.
 Do not put paper in the toilet.
 That goes in a receptacle by the toilet.
+By the way that is a general rule throughout C.R.
 Try your best to not let hair go down the drains.
 Water is scarce.
 You cannot run it here like you might at you other home.
 Please conserve, meaning electricity, water and propane.

-There is no maid service unless requested.
-Fee will be $35/a cleaning.
-There is a washing machine and dryer for your use.
-Also, please use sparingly because of the water issue.
 There will be a cleaning fee if the place is left dirty.
 All dishes, pots and pans and utensils need to be cleaned and put away before leaving.
 PLEASE DO NOT RESET THE MOTEM.
 Any questions or problems with the internet/wireless, please speak with our manager, Miriam.
 Smoking is not permitted.
 No pets.
 There are 2 very friendly dogs on the property.
 Other pets would cause problems.
 Please treat this home as you would your own.
-There will be written guidelines when you arrive.

 I was raised and lived in NYC until age 49.
 I went to CCNY.
 I was a dancer while living in NYC and was trained at the School of American Ballet and Alvin Ailey.
 I auditioned for Hair on Bdwy and was chosen but turned it down for a variety of reasons.
 Sad, indeed.
 One of my favorite, favorite Bdwy shows.